 - Accept Cash-on-delivery (Allow backers to pay by cash in-store or on delivery)

 - If you want to fully manage your pre-order drafts individually and customize each draft before you send (email) them to your backers to complete their payment > Choose Option 2

 - If you want to assess the demand first before you start collecting pre-order payments > Choose Option 1

 What type of campaign and campaign options that you want to go with depends on how your production lifecycle and business flow works.
 The goal here is to manage production risks, minimize or eliminate refunds, assess the demand before you commit with your suppliers or manufacturer.

-Fundlify is the only system out there that understands the complexities and problems that may arise when crowdfunding your products.
+Fundlify understands the complexities and problems that may arise during your crowdfunding campaign.
 Other crowdfunding and pre-order solutions assume that stock is 100% guaranteed to be available in time, but what if you take pre-orders and collect payments from your backers, but your campaign does not reach its goal?
 What if you don't meet your MPO (Minimum Production Order) with your manufacturer or your MQO (Minimum Quantity Order) with your supplier? in this case, you're going to have to refund payments to your backers, and that's not going to be good for business, in fact, that's not how crowdfunding is supposed to be, and that's exactly why Fundlify offers you the flexibility that your crowdfunding campaigns need in alignment with your business model.

 If you have any questions, email email@example.com